 The management and directors are responsible for the other information.
-The other information comprises of the information included in the Annual Report but does not include the financial statements and the auditor's report thereon.
+The other information comprises of the information included in the directors' report and Annual Report but does not include the financial statements and the auditor's report thereon.
 The annual report is expected to be made available to us after the date of this auditors' report.